AngryCarrot789/MemoryEngine360/README.md

 ### First Scan

-Then finally, click `First Scan`.
+Click `First Scan`.
 The activity status (bottom right) shows the scan progress.
 You can cancel the scan by clicking the X.

 The activity bar will show something like `Region a/b (c/d)`.
 This means it's processing memory region A out of B, and has read C out of D bytes from the console.
 It may also say `Chunk` when Scan Memory Pages is off, since we read in chunks of 64K